-It's hard to improve on the beloved pisco sour, but I think this version, made with passion fruit juice, comes pretty darn close.
+It's hard to improve on the beloved pisco sour, this version made with passion fruit juice comes pretty darn close.
 Maracuya sours taste best if you can use fresh passion fruit juice or frozen pulp.
 They are still good when made with bottled juice, but the tart passion fruit flavor will be less intense.
 If you can't find Pisco, you can substitute rum or brandy.

 - 1 cup sugar

 - 1/2 cup water